dantk2001/ACG-Final-Pointilisim/README.md

 # ACG-Final-Pointilisim
- Final project for AdvCompGraph Spring '23
+ Final project for RPI AdvCompGraph Spring '23

+Created by Keegan Dant and Kelly Wang